SugarRayLua/wasmLoadLocalFiles/README.md

 and then add the javascript output file (e.g. wasmJSReadFile.js) to a <script> in your own .html file.

 # acknowledgements
-Thanks to @morew4rd for encouraging me to create this proof of concept Thanks to @akkartik, @zbtnot, and @sbc100 for tips on how to create this project 😊
+Thanks to @morew4rd for encouraging me to create this proof of concept.
+Thanks to @akkartik, @zbtnot, and @sbc100 for tips on how to create this project 😊